Song Of Solomon Chapter 2

 Until the day breaks, and the shadows flee away, turn, my beloved, and be like a roe or a young hart upon the mountains of Bether.

-1. The Power of Imagery
+1. The Power of Imagery in Song of Solomon Chapter 2

-This chapter is saturated with vivid imagery drawn from the natural world.
-Consider the opening lines: “I am the rose of Sharon, and the lily of the valleys.”
-These are not literal statements; rather, they are figurative expressions of the speaker’s own beauty and desirability.
-The rose and lily, both highly prized for their fragrance and appearance, symbolize the speaker’s allure in her beloved’s eyes.
+These lines are not literal statements but rather figurative expressions of the speaker’s own beauty and desirability.
+The “rose of Sharon” and “lily of the valleys,” both highly prized for their fragrance and appearance, symbolize the speaker’s allure in her beloved’s eyes.
 This establishes a key pattern: the speaker frequently uses natural comparisons to express the qualities she admires in her beloved and to illustrate the depth of her own affection.
+Later, the beloved’s arrival is described with dynamic imagery:

 2. Metaphor and Simile: Painting with Words